BGokulKrishnaSai/ExactSpace/README.md

 ## 👤 Author

-Created as a React Native assessment project - 2026
+Created as a React Native assessment project By B Gokul Krishna Sai - 2026

-## 📞 Support

-For issues or questions, please create an issue in the repository or contact the development team.

----

-**Happy Coding! 🎉**